Grounds for Absolute Divorce

 Desertion is a fault-based ground for divorce.
 Desertion may be actual or "constructive.”

 Generally, in actual desertion, the deserting spouse abandons the marital home without justification.
-In "constructive" desertion, the person who leaves is justified and the court will consider the leaving spouse the deserted one.
+In "constructive" desertion, the spouse who leaves is justified and the court will consider the leaving spouse the deserted one.

 To prove actual desertion, the spouse seeking the divorce must prove ALL of the following elements: